statechannels/go-nitro/.adr/0006-proposal-processing-ledger-effects.md

 The engine regains some of its blissful ignorance.
 It doesn't know in advance which objective cranks might produce these proposal side-effects.
 After the fact, it doesn't know anything about where the ProposalProcessing requests are coming from.

+Virtual channel participants, whose funding of the virtual channel involves a single ledger channel, can expect a maximum of one returned proposal per crank.
+Intermediaries, who use two ledger channels to fund the virtual channel, may return a proposal from both.

 ### Details

 This workflow replaces the sequential, synchrohous processessing of queued proposals with an async model.
 It is now possible (and in practical terms, likely) that a ledger channel with multiple queued proposals may not have those proposals processed sequentially by the engine at the exclusion of other incoming messages.